McMichael Creek

-McMichael Creek is a 21.7 mi tributary of Pocono Creek in the Poconos of eastern Pennsylvania in the United States.
+McMichael Creek is a 21.7 mi tributary of Pocono Creek in the Pocono Mountains in Northeastern Pennsylvania.

 The tributary Appenzell Creek joins McMichael Creek near the village of Sciota.

 McMichael Creek drops off the Pocono Plateau and joins Pocono Creek in Stroudsburg.

-As of May 2021, it is under new ownership.
+McMichael Creek is widely owned by the Pohoqualine Fish Association.

+McMichael Creek is primarily known for its trout population, including brook, rainbow, and brown trout.